LIHEAP Vendor HelpLine

 PROMISe™ is available to vendors 24 hours a day.
 A Crisis authorization number (Auth #) is initiated by the County Assistance Office to authorize a Crisis grant.
 The Auth # conveys to PROMISe™ through an overnight batch process.
 Per the LIHEAP Vendor Agreement, participating LIHEAP vendors must initiate Crisis claims' processing within 30 days.

-Crisis claims may be processed using the Worklist, a point-in-time report, listing all current crisis authorizations and claims that have been submitted but are not yet paid.
-Worklist Desk Guide.
+Crisis claims may be processed using the Worklist Desk Guide, a point-in-time report, listing all current crisis authorizations and claims that have been submitted but are not yet paid.

 Crisis 101 PowerPoint provides information about data entry including screenshots.

 Data entry in PROMISe™ initiates the payment process.
 Proof of the delivery (fuel) or shut off notification (utility) must be uploaded to PROMISe™ or submitted by fax or US Mail.
 When the data entry and the documentation match, the Crisis claim will be paid.
-A Tip sheet for Submitting Successful Crisis Claims provides vendors with important information on how to prevent payment rejections.
+The Tips for Submitting Crisis Claims form provides vendors with important information on how to prevent payment rejections.

 Options to submit documentation: